AleezaAdnan/Getting-Started-With-ML/README.md

 - **Supervised Learning**: Core algorithms and techniques for supervised learning.
 - **Unsupervised Learning**: Core algorithms and techniques for unsupervised learning.
 - **Reinforcement Learning**: An introduction to reinforcement learning concepts.
-- **Neural Networks**: Basics and advanced topics in neural networks.
+- **Neural Networks**: A general introduction to non deep neural networks

 ## Tools and Libraries